facetoe/zenpy/docs/zenpy.rst

     # Default
     zenpy = Zenpy(**creds)

-    ## Or with an existing requests.Session object
+    # Alternatively you can provide your own requests.Session object
     zenpy = Zenpy(**creds, session=some_session)

 Searching the API